(Left)- Lawrence 2019 class with their Wolof instructor during cultural orientation. (Right)- Lawrence 2017 class in the

 5. A note on technology:

-Because The Baobab Center is a school for international students and travelers, it will provide a consistent Wi-Fi connection for each group attending.
+The Baobab Center is a school for international students and travelers and will therefore provide a consistent Wi-Fi connection for each group attending.
 However, that may not be the case at every student’s homestay.
 More and more host families have Wi-Fi at home, but The Baobab Center is the best resource for reliable Wi-Fi.
 With that in mind, it may be important to plan calls with family back home for your lunch break during the school day, or after classes have finished for the day.
-The Baobab Center is open 24/7, save for a few holidays, meaning students are also able to come in during the weekend to use Wi-Fi for communication and homework assignments.
+The Baobab Center is open 24/7, except for a few holidays, meaning students are also able to come in during the weekend to use Wi-Fi for communication and homework assignments.

 For background information on the Baobab Center, including their workshops, and profiles of their staff, check out their website.

 If you’re interested in the program's day-to-day activities, take a look at their regularly updated Facebook page.

-The WikiTravel page also provides a lot of general information regarding the history of, and traveling in Senegal: http://wikitravel.org/en/Senegal
+The WikiTravel page also provides a lot of general information regarding the history of, and traveling in Senegal.